 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

 A useful arsenic acid for proteomics research.
 It a good substitute for phosphate in applications to avoid phosphates.
 Cacodylic Acid is useful for some DNA applications and is also popular in microscopy.

 Edwin A. Woolson.; Philip C. Kearney.
 Persistence and reactions of [14C]-cacodylic acid in soils.Environ.
 Sci.
 Technol.,1973,7(1), 47-50.

 E. H. Rogersa.; N. Chernoffa & R. J. Kavlocka.
 The Teratogenic Potential of Cacodylic Acid in the Rat and Mouse.Drug Chem.
 Toxicol.1981,4(1), 49-61.

 Toxic if swallowed.
 Toxic if inhaled.

 Precautionary Statements: P261-P301+P310a-P304+P340-P311a-P405-P501a

 Avoid breathing dust/fume/gas/mist/vapours/spray.
-IF SWALLOWED: IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+Call a POISON CENTER/doctor.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.